 If nothing else, I have such strong appreciation for my wife who has been by my side through all of this.
 She is the one that came to the hospital every day to support me.
 Woke up early to prepare cooked vegetables to bring with her and went to bed late after making sure I was doing ok.
 Melissa reminded doctors of our treatment plan when they tried to go in different directions.
 She dealt with uncomfortable situations helping me do coffee enemas in my hospital room in between regular nurse visits.
 She keeps me in line when I wanted to stray from my daily healing schedule.
 I don’t know how she did it and I appreciate her very much for being here by my side.

 This experience has opened new channels of communication between me and my family (we all live in different states and even different countries).
 Prior to this, we connected via email and spoke over the phone occasionally.
 We now make it a point to connect regularly and I look forward to our talks.
 It is as if we have given ourselves permission to show more love and appreciation for each other and while this was triggered by this unfortunate diagnosis, the result is something beautiful that is helping all of us grow in love and appreciation of each other and ourselves.

 New places new faces

 This experience has exposed me to places and people I would have never met in my previous routine.
-Hospitals are amazingly complex entities with so many moving parts and yet I always got my lab results or the nurses were always on time to check in even though they might be dealing with unplanned emergencies.
+Hospitals are amazingly complex entities with so many moving parts and yet regardless of what looks like chaos, I always got my lab results and the nurses were always on time to check in even though they might be dealing with unplanned emergencies.
 While I did not get to meet them, I now have a strong appreciation for those working behind the scenes, making sure everyone is taken care of in such a potentially chaotic environment.

 Path of least resistance